In this review, you will learn more about beehiiv, a simple and no-code platform for sending newsletters.

 And considering all this, I would not recommend using beehiiv just yet.

-But this rating is fixable in a short period if the company really wants to be better than Substack and an excellent newsletter platform to be adopted in mass.
+This rating is fixable if the company really wants to be better than Substack and an excellent newsletter platform to be adopted in mass.

-When looking at the near future, there are talks about realizing a kind of ads marketplace for newsletters.
-Yet, this isn't a released feature, and I didn't consider it for the current version of this review.
+When looking at the near future, there are rumors about an ads marketplace for newsletters.
+Yet, this isn't a released feature, and we have to wait for it.

-Even if I dislike hosted platforms for having a website, beehiiv is promising and will improve in the coming months.
+Even if I dislike using hosted platforms, beehiiv is promising and will improve in the coming months.
+But in your place, I would wait until they improve their SEO.

 Subscribe to newsletter about tech for blogs and newsletters